AlephEleven/awesome-projects/README.md

 Implements additons to Racket graphics in order to handle displaying courtyards, and divde-and-conquer to solve problem.

+Solves a 2^7 x 2^7 grid in under 10 seconds!

 ## Matrices

 A list of functions that I wrote during my time in linear algebra, based on what we were learning.